adriancm93/Mixed_effects_QBs-tutorial/README.md

          !is_na(passer_player_name),
          play_type=='pass')
 ```
 Next, I selected and engineered a bunch of variables that I thought might be relevant. **This model is not yet finished**.
 Most probably I'll use or create more variables (most of the ones shown here won't make it). **Feedback is very much appreciated**.
-I will explain my YAC and QBYards variable once I publish the finished model.
 ```
 epa_data<-data_filt %>%
   select(game_id, play_id, epa,yac_epa, air_epa,ep,posteam,defteam,season,